monthero/kintaro-api-client/README.md

 ```

 ## Usage
-This package exposes a set of services, each representing a namespace in the kintaro API.
+This package exposes a set of services, each representing a namespace in the kintaro API,
-As well as a client that has access to all those clients.
+as well as a client that has access to all those services.

-NOTE: Add an env variable `KINTARO_URI` with the value to Kintaro's uri.

 ### Using a service
 ```python